 The Quicken Trust is taking a holistic approach to transforming the Ugandan village of Kabubbu which has suffered decades of destitution and disease.
 The charity is focusing on meeting the spiritual needs of the people as well as their physical needs.

 Quicken is a bridge between churches in the UK and those in Kabubbu.
-There is a strong Christian emphasis in the Primary and Trust High schools.
-Quicken has also been working with local churches of different denominations for more than ten years.
+There is a strong Christian foundation in the Primary and Trust High schools.
+Quicken has also been working with local churches of different denominations for more than twenty years.
 Accomplishments include:

 - Training local pastors to give better teaching and support for their congregations